top of page

 Background and Key Principles

-The EMCs build on the 2021 Model Contract Clauses to Protect Workers in International Supply Chains, Version 2.0 (MCCs 2.0).
+What's more, the EMCs build on the 2021 Model Contract Clauses to Protect Workers in International Supply Chains, Version 2.0 (MCCs 2.0).
 The key difference is that, while the MCCs 2.0 were written primarily for US companies operating in the US legal context, the EMCs are written for companies that are, or will be, subject to - or otherwise impacted by - the new mandatory human rights and environmental due diligence (mHREDD) laws coming from Europe.
 Like the MCCs 2.0, the EMCs are pan-industry and modular, meaning that companies can select which clauses to include in their contracts and adapt them to suit their particular HREDD-related needs.

 The EMCs include clauses that can support companies’ HREDD processes, including on cooperation, stakeholder engagement, information sharing, responsible purchasing practices, internal grievance mechanisms, and human rights remediation.
 Critically, the EMCs include clauses that operationalize the “exit as a last resort” principle enshrined in the UNGPs, the OECD guidance, and the new mHREDD laws.
 This means that the EMCs contractualize the prioritization of remediation over traditional contract remedies (e.g., suspension of payment, termination, and damages) in the event of an actual adverse impact.

-The EMCs seek to improve the effectiveness of contracts as tools for HREDD by moving away from a risk-shifting, one-sided, perfect compliance model of contracting toward a shared-responsibility model where the parties cooperate, on an on-going basis, to prevent and, when needed, remedy adverse human rights and environmental (HRE) impacts.
 In this way, the EMCs track the new mHREDD laws, which identify contracts as important preventive and corrective measures that must be appropriate and effective for addressing adverse HRE impacts.
 The CSDDD specifies that contracts should not be used simply to transfer due diligence obligations to business partners, such as suppliers.*

 Article 18 of the CSDDD contemplates that the EU Commission will, within 30 months of the Directive’s entry into force, develop guidance on voluntary model contractual clauses that companies can use to meet the new requirements.
 While the EMCs were not developed at the EU Commission's request, the European Working Group hopes that they will serve as a helpful resource for the Commission as it develops its guidance.